 Members of Staff Responsible

-We are all responsible for ensuring that each child remains safe, however the Designated Leads for Safeguarding are Mr Stewart (Head teacher) and Miss Lewis (Head of School).
+We are all responsible for ensuring that each child remains safe, however the Designated Leads for Safeguarding are Miss Lewis (Head of School) and Miss Freya Claydon (SENDCO).

 - School Governor with special responsibility for Safeguarding – Mrs Joanne Rees-Proud.

 - Chair of Governors – Mr Lee Ferry.